open-mmlab/mmaction2/docs/tutorials/1_config.md

                 action_thr=0.00))) # The threshold of an action

     # dataset settings
-    dataset_type = 'AVADataset' # Type of dataset for training, valiation and testing data_root = 'data/ava/rawframes'  # Root path to data
+    dataset_type = 'AVADataset' # Type of dataset for training, validation and testing data_root = 'data/ava/rawframes'  # Root path to data
     anno_root = 'data/ava/annotations'  # Root path to annotations